The best online cybersecurity courses make it simple and easy to train up in cybersecurity skills and learn more about computer science.

 Even better is that the courses are tailored toward people of all abilities, and do a fantastic job of easing the inexperienced and unqualified into what can be quite deep and advanced topics, while actively trying to prevent students from feeling overwhelmed.

-In terms of cybersecurity the OU is a little lacking in a specialized course in this - however, they do offer a flexible honors degree in Computing and IT where you can choose to focus in different areas, all of which will show a concern for security issues.
+The OU offers a dedicated online degree in cybersecurity, as part of its wide range of flexible Computing and IT honors degree courses, where you can choose to focus in different areas, all of which will show a concern for security issues.
 The OU also offers a dedicated degree in Data Science.

-So although they may not offer cybersecurity as a core focus, the OU can deliver an accredited degree in computing and IT that aims to embrace all learners while allowing them to define their own learning path.
+The big advantage of the OU is that it can deliver an accredited degree in computing internationally, and aims to embrace all learners while allowing them to define their own learning path.
 Additionally, you can take up to 16 years to qualify for your degree through part-time learning.

 As the name suggests, Cybrary is an online library for cybersecurity, IT and other InfoSec-related study materials.
 After creating a free account, you get access to almost 500 courses, each ranked by their difficulty and all of them free.